MarkD833/Arduino-SP0256-Shield/README.md

 I've created a simple test sketch that you can use to send any of the allophones.
 It's in the code folder and called Test_03.
 You can type in either the allophone number (0-63) or the allophone name.
 Multiple allophones can be generated - simply put a space between each allophone.
  As a start, the allophones for the word "hello" are:

+> PA2 HH1 EH LL OW PA3

+or

-> PA2 HH1 EH LL OW PA3     or    1 27 7 45 53 2
+> 1 27 7 45 53 2

 Note that the SP0256-AL2 needs a silence allophone at the end of a sequence otherwise it continues to output the last sound it made.

 # Further information

 Have a look in the datasheets folder for information on the SP0256-AL2 chip and its companion, the CTS256.
+The SP0256-AL2 datasheet details the allophones as well as examples of their use in english words.

+# Bored with trying to work out the required allophones yet?

+I discovered a [software implementation of the CTS256 chip](https://github.com/GmEsoft/SP0256_CTS256A-AL2).
+The CTS256 chip is used to convertt plain ASCII character words into the required allophones that the SP0256-AL2 uses.
+The software can be compiled using the free version of Visual Studio.
+Once compiled, you can use the CTS256 simulator to produce the required allophones like this:
+`
+> CTS256A-AL2.exe hello
+CTS256A-AL2(tm) Emulator - v0.0.6-alpha

+ PA2 HH1 EH LL OW PA3

+Conversion complete.
+`
 ## Version History

 * 0.1